Rosalyn Carson-DeWitt, MD

 To reduce your chance of getting diarrhea:

-Rotavirus is a common cause of diarrhea in children under five years of age.
+Rotavirus is a common cause of diarrhea in children under 5 years of age.
 There is a

 to prevent rotavirus.
-The first dose is given at age two months.
+The first dose is given at age 2 months.
 Make sure your infant has received this vaccine.